-In December of 2016, the New York State Gaming Commission adopted a regulation requiring four hours of continuing education annually for all Thoroughbred trainers and assistant trainers licensed by the state of New York.
+The New York State Gaming Commission regulations require four hours of continuing education annually for all Thoroughbred trainers and assistant trainers licensed by the state of New York.
 There is a waiver available for trainers who are not stabled in New York and do not race regularly in the state.
 The rule reads as follows:

 NYCRR § 4002.8.
 Qualifications for License, “In order to maintain a current license, trainers and assistant trainers must complete at least four hours per calendar year of continuing education courses approved by the commission.
 Trainers and assistant trainers who are not domiciled in New York and have 12 or fewer starts during the previous 12 months may request a waiver of this requirement from the State steward.”

 To assist our NY horsemen in complying with this regulation, the Thoroughbred Horsemen’s Association and the California Thoroughbred Trainers have collaborated to create the website HorsemenU.com, providing a comprehensive Continuing Education resource for the Thoroughbred trainers and assistant trainers in California, Maryland and New York.

 Please click on the link below to access the HorsemenU.com Continuing Education Page with information, resources and links for eligible online courses.

 Recently, NYTHA hosted a 90-minute Continuing Education webinar opportunity and you can view the replay, below.
 We hope to post this replay to HorsemenU.com in the very near future.

 Topic: “New York’s Voided Claim Rule: History and Analysis”

 - Date: Monday, September 27, 2021